Los Angeles Rams vs. Seattle Seahawks NFL Week 15 Odds, Plays and Insights for December 19, 2021

 - In Seattle's 13 games this year, it has seven wins against the spread.

-- The Seahawks have always covered the spread this season when underdogs by 4.5 points or more.
+- The Seahawks have always covered the spread this year when underdogs by 4.5 points or more.

-- Seattle has eclipsed the over/under in 30.8% of its opportunities this season (four times in 13 games with a set point total).
+- The Seahawks average 20.9 points per game, comparable to the 22.5 the Rams give up.

-- When Seattle scores more than 22.5 points, it is 5-1 against the spread and 5-1 overall.
+- When Seattle puts up more than 22.5 points, it is 5-1 against the spread and 5-1 overall.

-- Seattle is 2-3 against the spread and 2-3 overall when the team amasses more than 347.1 yards.
+- When Seattle churns out over 347.1 yards, the team is 2-3 against the spread and 2-3 overall.

-- This year the Seahawks have 10 turnovers, nine fewer than the Rams have takeaways (19).
+- The Seahawks have turned the ball over 10 times, nine fewer times than the Rams have forced turnovers (19).

 Home and road insights